OnroerendErfgoed/brdr/README.md

 ### Docker

-As an example-usage (proof-of-concept), a Dockerfile is created to set up a GRB-specific webservice that 'predicts' one or multiple actual geometries for a input-geometry based on the reference source GRB.
+As an example-usage (proof-of-concept), a Dockerfile is created to set up a demo - mapviewer with  a BRDR webservice that 'predicts' one or multiple actual geometries for a input-geometry This webservice uses 'brdr' to do the calculations/predictions.
-This webservice is based on 'brdr'.

-This POC can be found at [brdr-webservice (GRB-actualisator)](<https://github.com/dieuska/brdr-webservice>).
+This POC can be found at [brdr-webservice](<https://github.com/dieuska/brdr-webservice>).

 ## Motivation & citation